Visit the Grey Tsingy | Day 3

 - All services and extras not mentioned in the program: sleeping bag

-A touristic visa is compulsory for all foreigners willing to travel to Madagascar.
-You can get it at the airport when you land.
-At the immigration desk, you have to provide your return ticket and your passport with a minimum validity of 6 months from the day your land in Madagascar.
-You can pay for the visa stamp in euro or USD.
+VISA: A touristic visa is compulsory for all foreigners willing to travel to Madagascar.
+You can get it at the airport after you land.
+You must provide your return ticket and your passport with a minimum validity of 6 months from the day you land in Madagascar.
+You can pay in euro or USD.

-The ariary worth currently around 3 700 for 1 euro.
+CURRENCY: The ariary worth currently around 3 700 for 1 euro.
 For your travel expenses, we recommend you to use foreign currencies in cash (Euros or dollars).
 Credit cards are accepted in very few hotels and ATM are only in the largest cities.
 We recommend you to change at the airport when arriving.
-All banks use the same rate in average.
-Do not change your money at the black market.
-LANGUAGE People speak more or less French all over the island.
-Few people speak English.
-However, tourism’s professionals speak more and more these three languages.
-At Boogie Events, we provide English, French, German, Italian, Japanese and Russian speaking guides.
+Do not change your money in the black market.

-Casual, comfortable and easy-to-wash clothing is strongly advised.
-A warm jacket is indispensable when landing in Antananarivo (Southern winter in the highlands).
-Keep luggage size to a minimum for your own comfort and ease the transport.
-Don’t forget: Mosquito repellent, sun screen, flashlight or headlamp for camps.
+CLOTHING & LUGGAGE: Casual, comfortable and easy-to-wash.
+A warm jacket is indispensable when landing in Antananarivo.
+Keep luggage size to a minimum for your own comfort and ease transport.
+Don’t forget: Mosquito repellent, sun screen, flashlight/headlamp for the camps.

 - From Paris: Direct flights with Air Madagascar, Air France, Corsair.